 Visit the main branch of the New York Public Library.

 A visit to any library makes for great FREE entertainment.
 But the main branch of NYPL boasts extra-special attractions, including Patience and Fortitude, a pair of stoic marble lions guarding the entrance; the awesome flight of stairs leading up to the ornate Beaux-Arts building and the Children's Center at 42nd Street, which is home to more than 50,000 books, hundreds of DVDs and CDs, and the original Winnie the Pooh.
 The center frequently hosts family events and performances.
 Check the schedule to see what's happening before you visit, or our Events Calendar for other nearby happenings.

 Get musical with a Broadway Walking Tour.

-Perfect for Broadway buffs, the Broadway Walking Tour takes you into the heart of the Theater District with aspiring stars leading the way.
-You'll use a personal headset to block out the noise around you and focus on interviews with famous Great White Way stars while singing along to show tunes.
+Perfect for Broadway buffs, the Inside Broadway Walking Tour takes you into the heart of the Theater District with aspiring stars leading the way.
+Hear the stories of the great artists that have played on these stages; and learn the secret history that transpired backstage.

 Explore Times Square in miniature at Gulliver's Gate.
 Photo by Mommy Poppins

 Take a trip around the world without leaving the city by visiting this attraction, where you can get up close to some of the world's most famous landmarks all in miniature form.
 In fact, the attraction features more than 300 scenes worldwide, all built in exquisite detail.
 You can spend hours taking in all the details Gulliver's Gate has managed to squeeze into the tiny scenes.
 The opening vignette is inspired by our own Big Apple, and, though not an exact replica, there are plenty of familiar spots to point out.